mondyjosh/ansible/README.md

 Personal Ansible project to aid in the rapid setup of local systems.

+## Getting Started

+Run `./scripts/install-ansible` to ensure that the basic packages (`curl git ansible`) are installed prior to running the playbook.

 ## Running the playbook

 Run the following script to execute the `local.yml` playbook, specifying `local.ini` as the inventory, and prompting for privilege escalation password.